New Mexico Surety Bonds Overview

 Types of Surety Bonds in New Mexico

-The first category of surety bonds can be referred to by several different names: license bonds, license and permit bonds, or commercial bonds.
-As the name implies, license bonds are a mandatory requirement for certain businesses, without which they cannot hold a business license.
+As the name implies, license bonds are a mandatory requirement for certain businesses without which they cannot hold a business license.
 A license bond has different purposes, but it’s most often a way to regulate businesses and make sure they conform to certain rules.

 For example, auto dealerships must be bonded in most cases.
-Auto dealers in New Mexico need to post a New Mexico auto dealer bond, which guarantees compliance with state laws and regulations.
+Auto dealers in New Mexico need to post an auto dealer bond, which guarantees compliance with state laws and regulations.
 It also protects car buyers in the state.
-Without it, their licenses are considered invalid.
+Without the bond, car dealers’ licenses are considered invalid.

-This is a category of surety bonds pertaining only to construction contractors.
-Regardless of where you were registered as a contractor, if you work on a public project in New Mexico, you will usually need a construction bond before you place a bid.
+If you want to work on a public project in New Mexico, you will usually need a contract bond before you can place a bid or do work.
 Sometimes private project owners may require construction bonds for work on their projects too.

-Simply put, construction bonds protect the project owner and their investment, whether it’s the state or a private entity.
-Several types of construction bonds may be necessary, depending on the type of work you do.
+Simply put, contract bonds protect the project owner and their investment, whether it’s the state or a private entity.
+Several different types of contract bonds may be necessary, depending on the type of work you do.

-This is the last category of surety bonds you need to know about.
-Court bonds might be required from a New Mexico court to guarantee the financial integrity and rightful conduct of one party during the proceeding and beyond.
+Court bonds might be required from a New Mexico court to guarantee the financial integrity and rightful conduct of one party during a proceeding and beyond.

 Each surety bond has a total bond amount listed on it.
 It refers to the amount up to which a business or an individual can be liable in case of a bond agreement breach and a successful claim against them.
-For example, if a New Mexico auto dealer sells a defective car to a client, and the client launches a successful claim, the dealer might be liable for up to $50,000 because that’s the amount listed on the bond.
 Total bond amounts are set by the obligee, i.e. a state or a local government or regulatory agency.

 - Financial strength